Alphonse Gabriel Capone

 , as well as Capone himself, sat on The Commission.
 Within a few years of his rise to power, the ethnic divisions in the American mob effectively became meaningless.

 - Afraid of Needles: This was why Capone refused treatment for the syphilis that eventually killed him.

 - Appeal to Force: Reportedly once claimed "You can get much farther with a kind word and a gun than you can with just a kind word."

 - Arch-Enemy: "Bugs" Moran, leader of the North Side Gang and Chicago's second greatest gangster.
 More murderous and ruthless than Capone ("Bugs" was underworld slang for Ax-Crazy), but tended to put his pride ahead of sensible decisions and had a serious case of Chronic Backstabbing Disorder when it came to Capone's repeated attempts to strike truces with him, until Capone expressed his displeasure in the form of the St. Valentines Day Massacre.

 - In popular myth, Prohibition agent Eliot Ness and The Untouchables were this too.

-- Batter Up: Beat three disloyal minions with a baseball bat.
+- Batter Up: He apparently beat three disloyal minions to death with a baseball bat.